A Very Good Brain

 Your headache eases as you fold a fast food restaurant ad into a bird.
 A smile sneaks onto your lips and you laugh as you struggle to form the bird’s head.
 Dopamine, serotonin, and oxytocin seep through your body, and your muscles relax.
 Art lowers cortisol, the stress hormone that makes you feel like running for your life or fighting for all you are worth against a threat.

 This calming effect is prevalent whether your art is Picasso-level or discarded when finished.
-For those who have experienced trauma, art can help them process those emotions and move toward healing4.
+For those who have experienced trauma, art can help them process those emotions and move toward healing.
 Many hospitals are using music in emergency rooms to lower the perception of pain.
 Parkinson’s suffers are finding great benefit in dance classes.
-After engaging in art-making projects, music, and writing, soldiers are finding relief from PTSD and brain injuries5.
+After engaging in art-making projects, music, and writing, soldiers are finding relief from PTSD and brain injuries.

 Perhaps anger and addiction rule your life.
 God has created our brains so that our choices impact them and gradually set our course in one direction.
 This is the basic rule of neuroplasticity.
 We truly do choose who we become.